 2. Team/Driver/Athlete/Facility Representation: Silent Partner consultation services have served some of motorsports' most noted team organizations, driver athletes and facilities in providing guidance in applying meticulous processes from operations management to securing major sponsorship.
 We apply more than a decade of experience in successfully acquiring marketing partners at NASCAR's largest team operation, which set a new standard for sponsorship acquisition across all professional sports.
 This ranged from full Primary Sponsorships to athlete/driver/talent Personal Service Agreements that granted marketing rights of name, image, likeness (NIL) bringing incremental resonance of the brand.

 3. Sports Finance: We analyze, verify and ensure that the CPM (cost per thousand impressions) is within critical parameters of the value proposition, as well as pro forma construction and financial analysis, which ultimately determines accurate ROI expectations to the mutual benefit of all parties.

 The Launch of Silent Partner

 It pays to make enduring and genuine business relationships.
-Not that I need them to “pay off.”
-It just has a way of working out that way in many cases.
-As a much younger brow-beaten helmet-carrying “PR guy” for drivers Michael Waltrip, Kyle Petty, Robby Gordon, and Sterling Marlin, my place to find solitude and clear my head from a fast-paced, high-pressure NASCAR life was the Grand Canyon.
-In fact, I stole away to the GC so often in the late 1990s, to cleanse my brain of the gobbledygook, I ended up logging more than 600 miles in and on the national park’s most primitive hiking trails - almost always with by two older brothers Tom and Bill - or hiking pal Eric Koski (pictured foreground).
+Not that we need them to pay off.
+But a good relationship just has a way of bringing unexpected upside further downstream.
+As a much younger PR and media professional for drivers Michael Waltrip, Kyle Petty, Robby Gordon, Wally Dallenbach Jr. and Sterling Marlin, Jon Sands' place to find solitude away from a fast-paced, high-pressure NASCAR marketing and media relations career was deep inside the Grand Canyon.
+Jon stole away to the Canyon often in the late 1990s, simply to reset and clear his mind mind.
+He ended up logging more than 600 miles on the national park’s most primitive and rarely trekked hiking trails - almost always with his two older brothers and a few close friends (pictured).